-Control serve receive - You're the primary passer.
+Control serve receive: You're the primary passer.
 On most teams, the libero handles the largest area of the court in serve receive.
-Your job is to take pressure off your teammates by being aggressive, reliable, and willing to cover ground.
+Your job is to be aggressive, reliable, and willing to cover ground so your teammates don't have to.
 When you pass well, your setter has options.
 When you don't, the offense shrinks.

-Anchor the defense - You're the last line.
+Anchor the defense: You're the main defender.
 Whether it's a hard-driven cross-court attack, a tip over the block, or a ball deflected off the net, you need to be there.
-Positioning, anticipation, and the willingness to put your body on the floor are what separate good liberos from great ones.
+Positioning and anticipation matter more than reflexes.
+If you're in the right spot before the attack, you don't need to be superhuman.

-Set in transition - When your setter takes the first ball (a dig or a scramble play), you become the setter.
-Most teams today rely on the libero to deliver a hittable second ball in these situations.
-Your ability to run the offense out of system keeps your team scoring when things break down.
+Set in transition: When your setter takes the first ball (a dig or a scramble play), you become the setter.
+Most teams rely on the libero to deliver a hittable second ball in these situations.
+Your ability to keep the offense running out of system is what keeps your team scoring when things break down.

-Lead from the back row - Communication isn't optional.
-You see the court differently than anyone else - you're behind the action, watching everything unfold.
+Lead from the back row: You see the court differently than anyone else because you're behind the action, watching everything unfold.
 Call out hitter tendencies, tell your blockers where to set up, and keep your teammates organized.
-The best liberos are vocal leaders who make everyone around them better.
+The best liberos make everyone around them better because they never stop talking.

-The libero position comes with a unique set of rules that don't apply to any other player on the court.
-Understanding these rules is essential whether you're playing the position or coaching around it.
+The libero comes with a unique set of rules that don't apply to any other player.
+Understanding them is essential whether you're playing the position or coaching around it.

-No attacking above the net - The libero cannot complete an attack hit if the ball is entirely above the top of the net.
-They can play the ball over if it's below net height, but this is rare.
+No attacking above the net: The libero cannot complete an attack hit if the ball is entirely above the top of the net.
+They can play the ball over if it's below net height, but that's rare.

 Overhead setting restriction - If the libero is standing in front of the 3-meter line and uses an overhead finger set, no front-row player may attack that ball above the net.
 This is why you'll see liberos bump set when they're in the front zone.
 Behind the line, they can hand set without restriction.

-The rules around libero serving vary depending on which governing body runs your league.
+The rules around libero serving vary by the governing body.

-This is the foundation of everything a libero does, consistently passing to the setter gives their team a massive advantage.
-The setter can run the full offense, hitters get better swings, and the whole system flows.
+This is the foundation of everything a libero does.
+Consistent passing to the setter gives your team a massive advantage because the setter can run the full offense, hitters get better swings, and the whole system flows.

-Read the server, watch their toss, their body angle, their contact point.
-Float serves drift, you need to track the ball early and adjust.
-Jump serves come fast, you need to be balanced and ready before it crosses the net.
+Read the server and watch their toss, their body angle, their contact point.
+Float serves drift, so you need to track the ball early and adjust.
+Jump serves come fast, which means you need to be balanced and ready before it crosses the net.

 Stay low and balanced.
-Your base should be wide, weight forward on the balls of your feet, hands apart and ready.
-Don't drift before the hitter contacts the ball - commit to your position and react from there.
+Wide base, weight forward on the balls of your feet, hands apart and ready.
+Don't drift before the hitter contacts the ball.
+Commit to your position and react from there.

 Pass every free ball.
 Cover every tip.
 Get under every ball that comes off the block.
-These are the "easy" plays that separate reliable liberos from inconsistent ones.
+These are the plays that look easy but add up fast over the course of a match.

-The libero sees the court from a unique vantage point, behind the play and watching everything develop.
+The libero sees the court from a unique vantage point, behind the play, watching everything develop.

-This skill has become non-negotiable at competitive levels.
+At competitive levels, this skill is expected.
 When the opposing team attacks and your setter digs the first ball, someone needs to deliver a hittable second contact.
-That someone is you.
+That's you.

 You don't need to be a setter.
 You need to get your feet to the ball, face your target, and deliver a consistent set that your hitter can time.
 Bump setting is perfectly fine and often preferred, especially when you're in the front zone where the overhead setting restriction applies.